 The first thing you’ll notice about sitting with Greg is his kindness.
 Greg immediately makes you feel cared for - that you’re heard and seen and valued.
 From this lens, work with Greg will be collaborative, supporting you to look at the challenges you’re facing and make the changes you need to move forward in your life.
 You’ll find his approach respects your values, preferences, culture and needs, in a non-pathologizing, non-blaming environment.

 Greg comes to counselling after a long history in the I.T. infrastructure world and he says he’s so happy to have found his home in this world.
-Greg now holds a Master’s degree in Counselling and is a Certified Canadian Counsellor.
+Greg now holds a Master’s degree in Counselling and is a Certified Canadian Counsellor and a Registered Clinical Counsellor.
 He has experience and training in substance use, trauma, developmental and childhood trauma & ACE’s.
 He uses an integrated approach which includes Emotionally Focused Therapy, Narrative Practices, Psychodynamics, Family Systems Theory and has advanced training in Internal Family Systems, and mindfulness.
 Greg also comes from a background working with religion and spirituality.

 Greg works with adults and teens, and provides individual, couple, and family therapy.
 All beliefs and orientations are welcome.